 Dr. Mary Craig

-relationship between promise and obedience, how that in a unilateral, no negotiation, unconditional
+examine the relationship between promise and obedience, how that in a unilateral, no negotiation, unconditional

 covenant, God assumes to Himself the full responsibility for seeing that every promise of the covenant shall be

 realized.
-Abraham had obligations, stipulations, but God solemnly commits Himself as Almighty God that though death may be necessary,
+Abraham had obligations, stipulations, but God solemnly commits Himself as Almighty God that though death

 So many of us have times when our faith “runs out the bottom of their feet” (if we’re honest about it).
 No one